 Your application must be completely compliant with the standards on the Clinical Passport by the deadline date in order for you to be considered for the Nursing Program for that quarter.
 Please read about the Hepatitis B immunizations and testing as this process can take up to eight months to complete.
 Also review the Tuberculosis requirements before visiting your healthcare provider for this test.

 Another new step in the process is the new "Nursing Pre-Appliction" class.
-A mandatory non-credit class that must be taken the quarter before a student wishes to compete for the program.
+A mandatory non-credit class that must be taken the quarter before the deadline date for the application period a student wishes to compete for the program.
+This class must be taken each time a student wishes to compete for acceptance into the Nursing Program.
+Over the next few quarters we will be implementing several changes to the application process and each new quarter's Nursing Pre-Application class will address these changes.
 Please click the link to find out more about the class.

 - When you have decided on which quarter you want to compete for, turn in your application and start your immunization and background check accounts about 30 days before the deadline for that quarter.
 Turn in your application to the Health Profession Service Center in Liberty Hall room 251.
 If the deadline date falls on a non-school date (i.e. holiday, weekend, etc.) the deadline is moved to the Friday before the date at 3 p.m.
 During Summer quarter, EvCC is closed on Fridays.
 If the deadline falls on a Friday during the summer, the deadline will be moved to the previous business day.
 Here are the deadlines for the different application periods:

 Fall Quarter – July 5